Male Postpartum Depression

 • Although men face stigma about seeking support, you're not alone, and many men live with depressive disorders

-How is paternal postpartum depression addressed?
+How is male postpartum depression addressed?

 Often, healthcare providers can conduct screenings for postpartum depression and other mental disorders.
 If these screenings indicate that PPD may be a factor in your symptoms, your medical practitioner can advise you on the next steps.
 However, if you are not screened for PPD, or if screening did not indicate PPD, you can still reach out for help.
 Below are a few options for men who experience symptoms.